IKIM-Essen/ClusterDocs/docs/examples/interactive-workflows.md

 - Tokens remain enabled.
 - Examples use synthetic data only.
 - No example scans hosts, enumerates infrastructure, or exposes internal addresses.
-- Production web hosting uses the governed vhost process, not a tunnelled Slurm job.
+- When released, production web hosting will use the governed vhost process, not a tunnelled Slurm job.

 ## Good cluster patterns